Honda profits jump on strong car and motorcycle sales

-TOKYO (AP) — Honda Motor Co. says its profits jumped 17.8 percent in the latest quarter, driven by strong auto sales in North America and motorcycle sales in Asia.
+TOKYO (AP) — Honda Motor Co. profits jumped 17.8 percent in the latest quarter, driven by strong auto sales in North America and motorcycle sales in Asia, the company said Tuesday.

-The Japanese automaker reported profits Tuesday of 244.3 billion ($2.2 billion) yen in the April-June quarter, up from 207.3 billion yen last year.
+The Japanese automaker reported profits of 244.3 billion yen ($2.2 billion) in the April-June quarter, up from 207.3 billion yen last year.
 Sales rose 8.4 percent to 4.0 trillion yen.

-Honda sold 518,000 vehicles in North America, an increase of 7.7 percent.
+Honda sold 518,000 vehicles in North America, an increase of 7.7 percent, boosted by higher sales of the Honda Pilot midsize SUV.
+Globally, auto sales rose 3 percent to 1.3 million.

 Growth in Indonesia, India and Vietnam drove up total motorcycle sales 13.9 percent to 5.35 million units.

-Profits rose despite the negative impact of flooding that has forced suspension of production at a factory in Mexico.
+By volume, Asia accounts for 90 percent of Honda’s motorcycle sales.

 Most Read Business Stories